manimino/ducks/README.md

 <summary>Handling missing attributes</summary>

 - Objects that are missing an attribute will not be stored under that attribute.
 This saves lots of memory.
-- To find all objects that have an attribute, match the special value ANY.
+- To find all objects that have an attribute, match the special value <pre>ANY</pre>.
-- To find objects missing the attribute, exclude ANY.
+- To find objects missing the attribute, exclude <pre>ANY</pre>.
 - In functions, raise MissingAttribute to tell HashBox the object is missing.

 ```